Spring Home Maintenance: Ways to Save Energy In The Spring

 Spring Home Maintenance Checklist

 - Clean the grill!
-With Spring 2020 such a strange time as we shelter-in-place, we’re looking for little ways to find joy at home - firing up the BBQ is one of our favorites!
+With COVID protocols still in place in some areas, we’re looking for little ways to find joy at home - firing up the BBQ is one of our favorites!
 Cooking outdoors is also a great way to keep your kitchen cool, so pull out your grill from the garage and clean it up.
 If it’s a gas grill, make sure you have a full tank and check the lines to make sure there aren’t any holes or cracks.